Asymptotics for conformal inference: Preliminaries

-Note that this corresponds to the empirical cumulative density function (e.c.d.f.) of the conformal $p$-values family $(\p{i}{n})_{i\in\range{m}}$.
+Note that this corresponds to the empirical cumulative distribution function (e.c.d.f.) of the conformal $p$-values family $(\p{i}{n})_{i\in\range{m}}$.
+We emphasise that the set $\dtest$ of test scores is not observed, and neither are the conformal $p$-values \eqref{eq:IntroConfpvalues} in the prediction setting.
+The $\FCP$ is not observed, and the aim is to study its behavior when the sizes of the calibration and test samples both tend to infinity.
 The following assumption will be considered throughout the paper for the (weighted or not) conformal prediction task. \begin{assumption} The set of calibration scores $\paren{S_k}_{k\geq 1}$ and the set of test scores $\paren{T_i}_{i\geq 1}$ are two independent families of real random variables.
-The $S_k, k\geq 1,$ (resp. $T_i, i\geq 1$) are i.i.d. with distribution $\Pcal$ (resp. $\Ptest$) and cumulative distribution function $\Fcal$ (resp. $\Ftest$).
+The $S_k$'s ($k\geq 1$), (resp. $T_i$'s ($i\geq 1$)) are i.i.d. with distribution $\Pcal$ (resp. $\Ptest$) and cumulative distribution function $\Fcal$ (resp. $\Ftest$).
 Moreover, $\Fcal$ and $\Ftest$ are continuous functions. \end{assumption}

-In the classical setting, the variables $Z_i, i\in \range{n+m}$, are i.i.d., hence Assumption~\ref{as:CP} is true with $\Pcal=\Ptest$.
+When the variables $Z_i, i\in \range{n+m}$, are i.i.d., Assumption~\ref{as:CP} is true with $\Pcal=\Ptest$ conditionally on $\dtrain$, see Remark~\ref{rem:Independence} below for more details.
 Since the vector of scores $\dcal\cup\dtest$ is exchangeable in this case, the conformal $p$-values are marginally super-uniform \citep{vovk2005algorithmic,RW2005} which leads to non-asymptotically valid prediction sets.
 However, in case of a distribution shift between the distributions of the calibration and the test sample, that is $\Pcal\neq \Ptest$, this property is lost.
 To solve this issue, \cite{tibshirani2019conformal,barber2023conformal} proposed in this case to use weighted conformal prediction.
-We follow this approach (with light formal variations for mathematical convenience) by introducing a nonnegative {\it weight function} $w:\R\rightarrow\R^+$ and $w(+\infty)\in \R^+$ and the prediction set
+We follow this approach (with light formal variations for mathematical convenience) by introducing a nonnegative {\it weight function} $w:\R\rightarrow\R^+$, $w(+\infty)\in \R^+$ and the prediction set